 |Strategy Development||Team-Based Management|

 Every plan varies based on your interest, time, and course load.
+Most working professionals take one course at a time.
 The degree awarded is either the Master of Science in Engineering (MSE) or the Master of Science (MS) depending upon your undergraduate degree and the major is Interdisciplinary Engineering for the engineering portion of the degree.

 The MBA portion of the degree will be a General Management MBA with a well-rounded curriculum across each core area of business.
 While the majority of your coursework will be taught online (giving you maximum control of life outside of work), you’ll still have the opportunity to meet world-renowned faculty on campus once a year for face-to-face instruction and networking during the Kelley Immersion.